Print volume is one of the most important factors to consider when shopping for a new printer but why? What does it even mean?

 Why Is Print Volume Important?

-As mentioned in the introduction, print volume is one of the most important factors to consider before purchasing a printer.
+As the introduction mentions, print volume is one of the most important factors to consider before purchasing a printer.
+This is because printers tend to be categorized as low-volume or high-volume.

-You might also purchase a machine that is larger than you need, and as a result, end up paying way more for a machine than you need to.
+If you purchase a machine that is larger than your print requirements, you might also spend more than you need to.

-Both of these two scenarios, overutilizing and underutilizing your machine, can lead to financial and daily operational consequences.
-Let’s break them down in more detail:
+Both scenarios, overutilizing and underutilizing your machine, can lead to financial and daily operational woes.
+Let's break them down in more detail:

 Printing Over Your Recommended Print Volume

-It’s understandable why businesses wouldn’t want to pay top dollar for an office printer, but the problem with buying the cheap option is it can lead to heftier long-term costs.
+It's understandable why businesses wouldn't want to pay top dollar for an office printer.
+Still, the problem with buying the cheap option is that it can lead to heftier long-term costs if a business has high-volume printing.

-Service technicians can charge upwards of $100 an hour, and if the issue with your machine is complex, it can lead to a high service bill that likely wasn’t budgeted for.
+Service technicians often charge upwards of $100 an hour, and if the problem with your printer is complex, it could lead to a high service bill that you may not have budgeted for.

 Increased service work is an annoyance, but the gravest consequence of printing over your recommended print volume is overusing the machine to the point that it’s no longer operational.

-If you purchased an expensive machine that you hoped would last you for a decade, but instead only lasted five years because of overuse, you would have to go out and buy another machine to take its place.
+If you purchased an expensive machine that you hoped would last you for a decade but only lasted five years because of overuse, you would have to go out and buy another machine to take its place.

 Printing Under Your Recommended Print Volume

-It’s better to overcompensate your print volume than undercompensate it, but you don’t want to spend thousands of dollars more on a machine when you don’t have to.
+It's better to overcompensate your print volume than undercompensate it.
+Still, you don't want to spend hundreds to even thousands of dollars more on a machine when you don't have to.

-This reiterates the point that getting a machine that is aligned with your print volume is critical to ensuring that you don’t overspend—or underspend—on your office printer.
+Getting a machine aligned with your print volume is critical to ensuring that you don't overspend—or underspend—on your office printer.
+If your print volume is low or if you print more out of convenience, then it’s best to use a low-volume printer.

 The question then becomes: How do you check or estimate your current print volume so that you know which machine to look for?